braver/website/README.md

 # building

-1. Run photos through the resizer
+1. Export to photos in all sizes
 2. Write the base filenames in photos.txt
 3. Run `./build.sh` and put the output in index.html